Portrayals of Sri Lankan Tamils in Indian cinema

 Contributions to popular culture involving direct reference to the Sri Lankan Tamil community in Indian cinema are listed below.
 All communities that speak (or spoke) Tamil and originally came from Sri Lanka are included.
 Tamils of Sri Lanka today are a trans-national minority and are found across the globe.
 While most films on the topic are made in Tamil cinema, there has also been Malayalam and Hindi content on the area.

 Portrayals of Sri Lankan Tamils in Indian cinema has regularly caused controversy, with any sentiments which are not pro-Liberation Tigers of Tamil Eelam (LTTE), often being criticised in the South Indian state of Tamil Nadu.
 As a result, such films have often faced political pressures and threats from Tamil people in Tamil Nadu and the Sri Lankan Tamil diaspora.

 Indian cinema has often also been criticised for showing Sri Lankan Tamils as either militants or refugees, rather than as normal people.
 Key themes often covered by Indian filmmakers when including Sri Lankan Tamil characters in their films include the assassination of Rajiv Gandhi, the end of the Sri Lankan War and tales of the stateless Sri Lankan diaspora in India and abroad.

 Cast and crew members

 The following actors, actresses and film technicians are ethnically, at least partially, Sri Lankan Tamil by origin.
+The names are listed from earliest to latest year of entry into the industry.